 The latest school to send a letter to parents is Horizon English School, where the much loved head teacher David Baldwin has resigned and will no longer be the principal from 2018-19 academic year.
 In a letter to parents, he said:

-Al Najah Education that owns Horizon English School are looking at a replacement and hope to announce David’s successor soon.
+Al Najah Education, the education group that owns Horizon English School, is looking at a replacement and hopes to announce Mr Baldwin’s successor soon.

 Karan Brown who was the Associate Director at Al Najah has also moved on to an Abu Dhabi based company called KBBO.